 The energy and concept of push and pull, in and out, touch and release, contact and disconnection, and all of the cycles of inner relationship dynamics were streaming through my consciousness before the April EFLC Level One program began.
-Now with a herd of six, including a barely trained mare with a strong matriarch drive, a once wild stallion with his drive, and four additional and more domesticated herd members, each day I observed their cohesiveness, protection and affection with one another, or sometimes their less affectionate and rather aggressive behavior toward each others.
+Now with a herd of six, including a barely trained mare with a strong matriarch drive, a once wild stallion with his drive, and four additional and more domesticated herd members, each day I observed their cohesiveness, protection and affection with one another, or sometimes their less affectionate and rather aggressive behavior toward each other.

-This dance of self in relationship to others, the sense of oneness and safety within the herd directly contrasting the needs of each individual within that herd, creates a complex system; one that is often changing, some times stabilizing, other times rearranging.
+This dance of self in relationship to others, the sense of oneness and safety within the herd directly contrasting the needs of each individual within that herd, creates a complex system; one that is often changing, sometimes stabilizing, other times rearranging.

 I have been on my spiritual journey now for 24 years; and my journey with Moon, a beautiful dapple buckskin standing 16.2 hands high, for the last 12 years.
 As I write in my book, Hope from the Heart of Horses, Moon has been my rock, keeping me steadfast in the most difficult job I have ever decided to embrace – teaching others to raise their consciousness through engaging with Horse.
 Moon has soft, beautiful and soulful eyes, big broad shoulders and a powerful strong head.
 He holds a heart of gold within his massive chest.